omarbenzi/get-the-most-frequent-letter-in-a-sentence./README.md

 # get-the-most-frequent-letter-in-a-sentence.
-get the most frequent letter in a sentence or in an array with only one  iteration
+get the most frequent letter in a sentence or in an array with only n iterations